DoD-Platform-One/Twistlock/docs/DEVELOPMENT_MAINTENANCE.md

 ```
 ## Testing Twistlock Groups Version

-- The below values are an example, you will need to request the development license from someone on the team.
+- The below values are an example:

   ```yaml
   twistlock: